PaladeumBlockchain/Paladeum/doc/README.md

-Paladeumcoin Core
+Paladeum Core
 ==============

 Setup
 ---------------------
-Paladeumcoin Core is the original Paladeumcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Paladeumcoin transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.
+Paladeum Core is the original Paladeum client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Paladeum transactions; depending on the speed of your computer and network connection, the synchronization process is typically complete in under an hour.

-To download compiled binaries of the Paladeumcoin Core and wallet, visit the [GitHub release page](https://github.com/PaladeumProject/Paladeumcoin/releases).
+To download compiled binaries of the Paladeum Core and wallet, visit the [GitHub release page](https://github.com/PaladeumProject/Paladeum/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run Paladeumcoin on your native platform.
+The following are some helpful notes on how to run Paladeum on your native platform.

 ### Linux